 Ski mountaineering combines two huge skill sets: mountaineering and backcountry skiing.
 The mountaineering part adds the potential for a fall into a crevasse or on steep terrain.
 We bring a rope to help manage this exposure, and we learn how to use the rope.
-The skills we'll learn are set by the AMGA, IFMGA and the American Avalanche Association.
+The skills we'll learn are set by the AMGA and the American Avalanche Association.
 Since ski mountaineering covers vast skill sets, it helps to focus your interests.
 Please see the style and skill sets below.

 Intermediate to advanced alpine (ski area) ability.